 Flying Leatherneck Aviation Museum Education Programs

-Every year the Flying Leatherneck Aviation Museum opens its doors to school groups with an array of programs designed to meet educator objectives.
+The Flying Leatherneck Aviation Museum offers an array of programs designed to meet educator objectives.

 All programs at the Flying Leatherneck Aviation Museum are free of charge.

-To request a tour of the museum for your students please go to our School Tours page to get the details We look forward to welcoming you and your students to the museum!
+To request a tour of the museum for your students or to arrange a remote visit with one of our docents please go to our School Tours page to get the details

-Each spring the museum also hosts an art contest for students in grades 6-12.
+Each academic year the museum also hosts an art contest for students in grades 6-12.
 Winning entries are put on display for a limited time in the galleries of the Flying Leatherneck Aviation Museum.
 For additional information on the art contest please go to the Art Contest page.